kmroge05/snowman/README.md

 Included Features
 1. A master loop for the game allowing you to choose if you want to keep playing once you win or lose.
-2. Words used in the game are stored in a List, and retireieved at random to use for the game.
+2. Words used in the game are stored in a List, and retrieved at random to use for the game.
 3. Connects to a Dictionary API that will provide you with the definition of the word at the end of a game.